Tax Treatment for American Contractors Employed at the Joint Defense Facility at Pine Gap | JDFPG Tax Planning

 In other words, the “closing agreements” are not worth the paper they’re printed on, and no judge in the United States would ever enforce it without being immediately overruled on appeal.

-All of the foregoing gets us to the position where (1) the 1982 Income Tax Treaty superseded the 1966 Defense Treaty with regard to the Treaty’s Article 9, Paragraph 1, position on the taxation of wages earned at JDFPG, (2) employees of private defense contracting companies at JDFPG are covered by Article 19 of the 1982 Income Tax Treaty, and (3) the closing agreements are invalid as a matter of law; all of which permits an American employee of JDFPG to claim the Foreign Earned Income Exclusion.
+All of the foregoing gets us to the position where (1) the 1982 Income Tax Treaty superseded the 1966 Defense Agreement with regard to the Treaty’s Article 9, Paragraph 1, position on the taxation of wages earned at JDFPG, (2) employees of private defense contracting companies at JDFPG are covered by Article 19 of the 1982 Income Tax Treaty, and (3) the closing agreements are invalid as a matter of law; all of which permits an American employee of JDFPG to claim the Foreign Earned Income Exclusion.

 However, it is critical to note that these complex treaty-based legal positions must absolutely be disclosed on the federal income tax return on IRS Forms 8275 and 8833.
 If these disclosure are not included, the IRS is within its right to deny the claim.